What is an Inversion/Eversion Sprain?

 Signs and Symptoms:

-- Swelling may occur within the first few hours with bruising around the ankle and foot.
+- Swelling and Bruising: Swelling often occurs within the first few hours after the injury, accompanied by bruising around the ankle and foot.

-- Ankle may feel weak/unstable, giving way sensation and may have produced an audible “snap or crack” noise during time of injury.
+- Weakness and Instability: The affected ankle may feel weak and unstable, often giving way unexpectedly.
+Some individuals even report hearing an audible “snap or crack” noise at the time of the injury.